hantsy/angular-spring-book/part-1-getting-started/gs-boot.md

-# Setup local development environment
+# Getting started with Spring Boot

 Before writing any codes, you have  to prepare the development environment in your local system.
 The backend APIs is built with Spring Boot,  so you should prepare a Java development environment.

-## Tools for backend development
+## Prerequisites

  Firstly you should get a OpenJDK redistribution installed in your system.